VichoReyes/vichoreyes.github.io/_posts/2024-01-26-no-more-xbox.md

 [^elden]: These games include Elden Ring, Yakuza 0 and Witcher 3, games I'll probably never finish, so I don't think I'm going to buy anything ever again.

 Why make this choice?
-I feel guilty about giving money to a company that takes the wrong road at every turn.
+I feel guilty about giving money to a company that takes the wrong road at every turn[^update].

 This means I won't play Outer Wilds, Rollerdrome or Cocoon, at least not on this platform.
 Well, it's impossible to play every good game that comes out.

+[^update]: February 7th update: Recent rumours have sort of proven me right here.
+The decision that originally made me post this was a group of layoffs, but now they're also going to stop having exclusives for some weird reason?
+A gaming company should make games IMO.